edthedev/edthedev.github.io/resume/index.md

 - Managed remote DevOps team of 9 software developers and 2 automation engineers for Busey Bank and FirsTech Payment processor.
 - Led development secure and PCI compliant FinTech software using C#, jQuery, Git, NuGet, PowerShell, and Azure DevOps.
 - Piloted the FirsTech contract solutions line of business - adding half a million new revenue.
-- Led successful custom software implementations that added another $1 million new revenue in 2018.
 - Mentored developers, security engineers, networking professionals and DevOps team members in how to remediate vulnerabilities.
 - Implemented development team self scanning with Accunetix.
 - Led implementation of Continuous Integration (CI/CD) pipelines on AzureDevOps to improve delivery speed, reliability, security and agility.
 - Led implementation of PowerShell Desired State Config to secure new web servers with less effort and greater reliability.
 - Led the development team to successfully implement ongoing 100% code review.
 - Onboarded the FirsTech and Busey infrastructure, networking and database teams to adopt source control and code review in support of infrastructure-as-code implementations.
-- Led requirements gathering and analysis to make build, buy, or open source adoption decisions, leading to roughly 1/4 million in annual savings.
+- Led requirements gathering and analysis to make build, buy, or open source adoption decisions, leading to roughly $250,000.00 in recurring annual savings.
+- Led successful custom software implementations that added another $1 million new revenue in 2018.

 ### January 2017 - August 2018: Programming Team Lead at Busey Bank, Champaign, IL

 - Managed 3 full time software developer direct reports.